alire-project/alire/doc/getting-started.md

 To create a build environment, `alr` sets environment variables such as `GPR_PROJECT_PATH` before running `gprbuild`.
-If you want to run `gprbuild` yourself or inside an editor (GNAT Studio), you can use the `setenv` command to print the build environment:
+If you want to run `gprbuild` yourself or inside an editor (GNAT Studio), you can use the `printenv` command to print the build environment:

-* `alr setenv`
+* `alr printenv`

 ## Troubleshooting